 A Property Transfer Document must be submitted to the Community Services Office for a minimum term of 60 days by the property owner or property manager.
 This must be done prior to you contacting Reception Administrative Assistant Jessie Salas at email@example.com or contacting the Community Service Office for E-processing instructions and forms.
 A property is limited to four (4) record transfers per calendar year.

-A photo identification card is issued by the Community Services Office to residents ages 10 years or older.
+A photo identification card is issued by the Community Services Office to residents aged 10 years and older.

 If you live in a gated community, the street sweeping schedule for 2021 is the second Wednesday of every quarter:

-If you live in a non-gated community check with the City of Goodyear for your street sweeping schedule.
+If you live in a non-gated community, please check with the City of Goodyear for your street sweeping schedule.